googleapis/spanner-sql-udf/README.md

 -   The package consists of a batch of DDL statements that creates a MySQL namespace and defines UDF functions for many MySQL built-in functions.
--   Run this batch of DDL statements as you would make any other schema update.
+-   Run this batch of DDL statements as you would make any other [schema update](https://cloud.google.com/spanner/docs/schema-updates).
     For example, you can cut-and-paste the
     [mysql_udfs.sql](https://github.com/googleapis/spanner-sql-udf/blob/main/mysql/mysql_udfs.sql)
     file into the Spanner Studio page and click Run.

 ## Customize the package

--   If you know which functions you'll need, Spanner recommends customizing the mysql_udfs.sql file to include those UDF functions you need.
+-   If you know which functions you'll need, we recommend customizing the mysql_udfs.sql file to include those UDF functions you need.
 -   If you customize the mysql_udfs.sql file, make sure that you retain the create schema statement or ensure that your database has an appropriate